 After serving as funeral parlor storage, 120 Main was the office for the Calico Rock Progress??
 Or other way around?
 It features large arched openings for the recessed central door and storefront windows.
-Although the upper sashes of the 2-over-2 storefront windows are now boarded, you can see the fanlight transoms.
-The storefront also retains its original wood bulkheads.
+The storefront retains its original wood bulkheads.
+It has recently been renovated and opened as the Printing Press Café.

-Two-story brick People's Bank of Calico Rock Building-Built in 1912 for the People's Bank of Calico Rock, this was the only brick building in the 100 block on the west side of Main Street (and still is).
-The front portion of the first floor housed the bank (and you can still see the original bank teller's cage and furniture inside), while the rear portion of the first floor was a printing office until at least 1930 (maybe for the newspaper?).
+(No Number) - Two-story brick People's Bank of Calico Rock Building-Built in 1912 for the People's Bank of Calico Rock, this was the only brick building in the 100 block on the west side of Main Street (and still is).
+The front portion of the first floor housed the bank, while the rear portion of the first floor was a printing office until at least 1930 (maybe for the newspaper?).
 The bank remained in this location until 1970, when it moved to a new building west of Main Street up on the hill.
 In 1992 the bank moved to a location on Hwy.
 56 and is now known as First National Bank of Izard County.
 The first floor was later home to Perry Matthews Real Estate (and in the 1980s, Sharp Realty; recent memory, chamber of commerce).

-The second floor, which was accessed by the door to the left of the storefront, housed a variety of professional offices, including physicians Dr. Harlin Smith and Dr. Noel "Buck" Copp, dentists Dr. Douglas Matthews and Dr. Milburn, Willie Hill Matthews Abstract Co., both Matthews and Hudson Insurance companies, Sybil

-McGinness's art studio, and the first Hospital Auxiliary shop.
+The second floor, which was accessed by the door to the left of the storefront, housed a variety of professional offices, including physicians Dr. Harlin Smith and Dr. Noel "Buck" Copp, dentists Dr. Douglas Matthews and Dr. Milburn, Willie Hill Matthews Abstract Co., both Matthews and Hudson Insurance companies, Sybil McGinness's art studio, and the first Hospital Auxiliary shop.
 The building features arched window openings on its second floor, recessed rectangular panels, and corbelled brick at the cornice.
-The interior retains its original pressed tin ceilings.
+The interior retains its original pressed tin ceilings, while on the exterior, the upper window openings have been infilled with rock.
+The building is currently under restoration.

-142 Main-small mixed masonry building with grapevine mortar and pairs of 3-over-1 windows on the side elevations.
+142 Main-small mixed masonry building with grapevine mortar and pairs of 3over-1 windows on the side elevations.
 Probably built in the 1930s or 1940s (nothing on block north of People's Bank on 1930 Sanborn map).
 Was built to house a dry cleaning business.
 May have later housed the Calico Rock Progress newspaper office??

-202 Main-New building or historic building covered with siding?
-Sits very close to another small mixed masonry building with half-timbering in the side gable ends.
+202 Main- these two buildings now house Harts Cottage and the Java Shop.
+They sit very close together - with the right building another small mixed masonry building with half-timbering in the side gable ends.
 Not sure about historic occupants.